yungyuc/ynote/writing/2020/sciwork_start/index.rst

 Programmers, or software developers, know how easily mistakes (bugs!) may enter software, and invent many ways in the development process to capture them.
 That idea doesn't enter scientists' mind automatically.
-Scientists write code in the way they feel natural.
-Little attention is paid to maintainability.
-It may take months for someone else to learn to run the code.
-It hinders technology development.
+Scientists write code in the way they feel natural, with little attention paid to maintainability.
+It may take months for someone else to learn to run the code, and it's not an efficient methodology to develop technology.

 It is difficult for programmers to help the code development, on the other hand, because they will be overloaded with the amount of required knowledge.